35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

-# Full Disk Encryption on Garuda Linux backed by TPM 2.0
+### Full Disk Encryption on Garuda Linux backed by TPM 2.0

 **Very important note**:

 Make a backup of your data.
-If something fails, this guide could lead to irrevertible data loss!
+Any mistakes, while following the guide or incompatabilities may lead to irrevertible data loss!

 # Introduction